mendix/docs/content/ats/bestpractices/bp-version-2/finding-the-action-you-need-2.md

 In this example, you want to click the **Load more** button inside a list view widget.
 You cannot use the Click Widget action, because the button does not have its own `mx-name`.
 It is part of the list view widget.

-The solution in this situation is to use one of the following search terms: "Click load more" or "Click listview".
+The solution in this situation is to use one of the following search terms: "Click Widget Button" because you want to click a button that is part of a widget.
 ATS checks all the actions and returns those that match these words.
 There is an action called [Click Widget Button](/refguide/rg-version-1/click-widget-button), which uses the `mx-name` of the widget and the button type to click the right button.
 In this case, select the "load more" type.

 ![](attachments/finding-the-action-you-need-2/click-widget-button-action-search.png)